 Which Path is Right for You?

 Business owners should understand the differences before making a decision on whether to register a trademark or simply rely on common law rights.
+If you feel at all unsure about if you need an official registration for your trademark or service mark, you should seek-out professional legal advice before moving forward.
 Contact me today at 1-866-618-2517 to discuss the option of filing your federal trademark and protecting your business nationwide.